Ferlab-Ste-Justine/terraform-libvirt-kubernetes-node/README.md

     - **hostname**: Unique hostname identifier for the vm
     - **shared_key**: Secret shared key with the remote fluentd node to authentify the client
     - **ca_cert**: CA certificate that signed the remote fluentd node's server certificate (used to authentify it)
+- **fluentbit_dynamic_config**: Optional configuration to update fluent-bit configuration dynamically either from an etcd key prefix or a path in a git repo.
+  - **enabled**: Boolean flag to indicate whether dynamic configuration is enabled at all.
+If set to true, configurations will be set dynamically.
+The default configurations can still be referenced as needed by the dynamic configuration.
+They are at the following paths:
+    - **Global Service Configs**: /etc/fluent-bit-customization/default-config/service.conf
+    - **Default Variables**: /etc/fluent-bit-customization/default-config/default-variables.conf
+    - **Systemd Inputs**: /etc/fluent-bit-customization/default-config/inputs.conf
+    - **Forward Output For All Inputs**: /etc/fluent-bit-customization/default-config/output-all.conf
+    - **Forward Output For Default Inputs Only**: /etc/fluent-bit-customization/default-config/output-default-sources.conf
+  - **source**: Indicates the source of the dynamic config.
+Can be either **etcd** or **git**.
   - **etcd**: Parameters to fetch fluent-bit configurations dynamically from an etcd cluster.
 It has the following keys:
-    - **enabled**: If set to true, configurations will be set dynamically.
-The default configurations can still be referenced as needed by the dynamic configuration.
-They are at the following paths:
-      - **Global Service Configs**: /etc/fluent-bit-customization/default-config/fluent-bit-service.conf
-      - **Systemd Inputs**: /etc/fluent-bit-customization/default-config/fluent-bit-inputs.conf
-      - **Forward Output**: /etc/fluent-bit-customization/default-config/fluent-bit-output.conf
     - **key_prefix**: Etcd key prefix to search for fluent-bit configuration
     - **endpoints**: Endpoints of the etcd cluster.
 Endpoints should have the format `<ip>:<port>`
     - **ca_certificate**: CA certificate against which the server certificates of the etcd cluster will be verified for authenticity